-To comply with new US Customs regulations, the client needed to reimagine and reengineer the processes and systems it used to track, organize and distribute shipments crossing the border from Canada into the US.
-To address the requirements, the company concluded it was necessary to build a custom infrastructure at its four international ports at the Canada/US border.
+To comply with new regulations put in place to safeguard US borders post-9/11, the client needed to reimagine and reengineer the processes and systems it used to track, organize and distribute shipments crossing the border from Canada into the US.
+To address the requirements the company concluded it was necessary to build a custom supporting infrastructure at its four international ports at the Canada/US border.

 The processes and systems used by the transportation company were not set up to meet government regulations.
 Several challenges made effective communication and efficacy impossible:

 • Manual system: Shipments were tracked only by paper with no way to view where a package was in the customs process.

 • Lack of standardization: Each facility had its own inventory process, making it difficult to communicate effectively between facilities.

 • Limited, unorganized storage space: Packages were often stored in groups on the floor while waiting for the full shipment to arrive, resulting in damage and loss.

 • Fractured employee focus: With no visibility to the status or location of a shipment, border facility employees and delivery drivers had to physically look at individual packages to locate them for customers and customs agents in the facilities and within the trucks.